tekeleli/CATIA-knowledge-script/README.md

-/*look at pictures to see what it does*/
+/*look at the pictures to see what it does*/

 Just download leg_0.CATPart